Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Results

-\underline{{Comparison with iterative solvers.}} The comparison with the iterative solver can be found in \cref{fig:ablation}b with numerical results in Table \ref{tab:iterc}.
+\underline{{Comparison with iterative solvers.}} The comparison with the iterative solver can be found in \cref{fig:ablation}b.
 With uniform subsampling, we observe an improved performance of the iterative optimizer over UBP, at the cost of approximately 10$\times$ slower in inference time.
 Note the estimation is on 5 iterations of running the iterative solver, with which setting we empirically obtain a converged result with metric of cosine similarity of reconstruction and the ground truth.

 Overall, the in-silico study demonstrates that our \method delivers improved reconstruction accuracy over existing state-of-the-art methods across severe sub-sampling and limited-angle scenarios, while affording orders-of-magnitude faster inference time than conventional solvers and outperforming representative deep-learning baselines.
 We report the ablation study results of the proposed method to justify our design choice.